zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case resumes at step 2.

-### UC-004: Delete an entry
+### UC-004: Delete a meeting

 **MSS**

-1. User requests to list entries.
+1. User requests to list meetings.
-2. LinkyTime shows a list of entries.
+2. LinkyTime shows a list of meetings.
-3. User requests to delete a specific entry in the list based on the index from the list displayed in step 2.
+3. User requests to delete a specific meeting in the list based on the index from the list displayed in step 2.
-4. LinkyTime deletes the entry and saves the changes.
+4. LinkyTime deletes the meeting and saves the changes.

     Use case ends.